MalikZain1014/MalikZain1014/README.md

 🚀 Chronicles of Malik Zain:

 2019 🌟: Worked as a GSX Scripting, Custom mods & PromodX.
-2020 🌟: Experience as a Django harvesting, orchestrating ventures.
+2020 🌟: Experience as a Javascript harvesting, orchestrating ventures.
 Oct 2022 🌟: Embraced React.js , birthing scalable and efficient mobile wonders.
+Oct 2023 🌟: Embraced React.js, birthing scalable and efficient mobile wonders, while harnessing the power of MongoDB, Express.js, and Node.js to craft a seamless MERN stack experience that revolutionizes web development.
 🌐 Diverse Clientele, Dazzling Results: Collaborating across industries, I've helped clients achieve their dreams through code magic.

 💡 Eternal Quest for Excellence: A programming zealot, I'm forever on the quest to hone my skills in this ever-evolving techscape.